jellyfin/jellyfin.org/content/developers/docs/api/playlists.md

 # Playlists

 Playlists are custom lists of media that users can create.
-These are mutable, able to be created, shared, and deleted by users of the server.
+These are mutable; they can be created, updated, shared, and deleted by users of the server.

 ## Create